c-bertran/42-exam-shell/README.md

 CodeShell is an independent coding practice tool.
 All challenges and exercises are community-created and original content.
 If you find any issues or have suggestions for improvements, don't hesitate to open an issue.

+This project has been completely rebranded and cleaned of any proprietary content.
+Any forks created before 07/04/2025 may contain outdated content that is not endorsed or maintained by this project.

 ## License
 ```text
 CodeShell Copyright (C) 2022 - ...
 Clément Bertrand